AgathaZareth/Capstone_Project/README.md

 ## Breakdown of TRAIN and UTILIZE Steps

 The above graphic simplifies the modeling process into **Training** and **Utilizing** the model.
-The below graphics offer more detail about these two steps.
-They show what notebooks are used at different parts of these steps, and provide insight as to what information is extracted from each notebook and how it is relevant to the final `Modeling` notebook.
+The below graphics offer more detail about these two steps, show what notebooks are used at different parts of these steps, provide insight as to what information is extracted from said notebooks, and how they are relevant to the final `Modeling` notebook.

 <h3 align="center" width="100%">
 Visual Overview of the Model Training Process